Explore Cuba by bike, from vibrant Havana to Vinales and the quiet beauty of Soroa

-While Cuban food can seem limited due to a ban on imported goods, your guide will steer you towards the best eateries in each destination you visit.
+While Cuban food can sometimes seem limited due to a ban on imported goods, your guide will steer you towards the best eateries in each destination you visit.

 Import restrictions make the purchase of new bicycles a difficult challenge - our bikes come from a variety of different manufacturers but are all mechanically sound.